 Be prepared by packing your own supplies of food and drinks in a cooler bag.
-Always pack two drink bottles per child - one for water and the other containing a sports drink.
-Also take a top-up supply of cooled water, juice poppers and flavoured fluids, if it is going to be a long day.
+Always pack two drink bottles per child - one for water and the other with sports drink.
+Also take a top up supply of cooled water, juice poppers and flavoured fluids if it will be a long day.

-"Between games on carnival days, a snack containing carbohydrates will help boost energy levels and prevent hunger."
+Between games on carnival days, a snack containing 40 - 50 g of carbohydrate will help boost energy levels and prevent hunger.

-Each of the Energy Boosters listed here provides adequate carbohydrate.
-It's always a good idea to encourage some food with fluids, if time permits between games.
+Each of these Energy Boosters provides approximately 50 g of carbohydrate.
+It's always a good idea to encourage some food with fluids, if time permits, between games.